cyberark/pvwa/README.md

 - Administrator credentials for access to the remote host (either Local or Domain)
 - Network connectivity to the CyberArk vault and the repository server
 - PVWA package version 10.6 and above, including the location of the CD images
+- pywinrm is installed on the workstation running the playbook

 ## Role Variables